Stephen Mack Jr.: Founding of Pecatonic 1835

-On July 25, 1835 William Talcott and his son Thomas visited Mack, and at this time Mack announced his intentions to found a new community on the south bluff overlooking the confluence of the Rock and Pecatonica Rivers which he would name Pecatonic.
-Mack believed that the Rock River was navigable upstream for an additional 150 miles while the Pecatonica was navigable for 100 miles, and his site was ideal as a center for trade and commerce.
-The Talcott's returned to the East to get their families, and when they returned the following autumn, Mack had moved to the site of his new community, now located in the present day Macktown Forest Preserve.
+On July 25, 1835, William Talcott and his son Thomas visited Mack.
+At this time, Mack announced his intentions to found a new community on the south bluff overlooking the confluence of the Rock and Pecatonica Rivers, which he would name Pecatonic.
+Mack believed that the Rock River was navigable upstream for an additional 150 miles, while the Pecatonica was navigable for 100 miles; his site was ideal as a center for trade and commerce.
+The Talcotts returned to the East to get their families, and when they returned the following autumn, Mack had moved to the site of his new community, now located in the present day Macktown Forest Preserve.

-The land that Mack was residing on was originally claimed by Joseph Thiebeau who bought the rights for a section of land for his daughter under the terms of a treaty signed at Prairie du Chien on August 1, 1829.
-Subsequently the daughter died young making Joseph the legal heir and owner of the section, and on January 17, 1838 Thiebeau sold the land to Jean Baptiste Beaubien, a well-known trader active in Chicago for many years.
-By June 1838 Beaubien was a partner with Stephen Mack, and, along with John P. Bradstreet, began selling lots in the new community.
+The land that Mack was residing on was initially claimed by Joseph Thiebeau, who bought the rights for a section of land for his daughter under the terms of a treaty signed at Prairie du Chien on August 1, 1829.
+Subsequently, the daughter died young, making Joseph the legal heir and owner of the section, and on January 17, 1838, Thiebeau sold the land to Jean Baptiste Beaubien, a well-known trader active in Chicago for many years.
+By June 1838, Beaubien was a partner with Stephen Mack and, along with John P. Bradstreet, began selling lots in the new community.

-On November 1, 1837 a treaty with the Winnebago's was signed in Washington.
+On November 1, 1837, a treaty with the Winnebagos was signed in Washington.
 Mack presented a claim for $6,400.00 in merchandise.
-It was prorated by the commission and Mack received $2,329.50.
+The commission prorated it, and Mack received $2,329.50.
 He also received an additional $5,000.00 on behalf of his five children (supporting the belief that Hononegah was part Winnebago).

-With this money Mack built himself a fine two-story frame house with a cellar, which later became the residence for the forest preserve caretaker and is now a museum.
+With this money, Mack built himself a fine two-story frame house with a cellar, which later became the residence for the forest preserve caretaker and is now a museum.
 He also used the money to make other improvements.
-Sometime during 1842/43 Mack built the first bridge across the Rock River in Illinois, formerly located where the public boat landing is presently.
-The bridge replaced a ferry he had started in 1837.
-Mack had offered Talcott a partnership in his settlement, but there was disagreement on the terms and words were exchanged.
+Sometime during 1842/43, Mack built the first bridge across the Rock River in Illinois, formerly located where the public boat landing is presently.
+The bridge replaced a ferry that he had begun running in 1837.
+Mack had offered Talcott a partnership in his settlement, but there was disagreement on the terms, and words were exchanged.
 There was a falling out between the two men, and the breach was never healed.

 Talcott's Rockton 1835

 Talcott was interested in energy.
 He settled on the north side of the river within the present village of Rockton.
-He bought most of the area and divided it into lots.
-On June 2, 1838 he sold his first lot.
-Earlier, the Talcott's began digging a millrace, and in the Fall of 1839, their gristmill was fully operational.
-At the time it was the only operation of its kind, and farmers traveled many miles to have their crops processed.
-A hotel was built for their lodging, and the settlement to the north of the river quickly expanded supplanting Mack's Pecatonic settlement.
+He purchased most of the land and divided it into parcels.
+On June 2, 1838, he sold his first lot.
+Earlier, the Talcotts began digging a millrace, and in the Fall of 1839, their gristmill was fully operational.
+At the time, it was the only operation of its kind, and farmers traveled many miles to have their crops processed.
+A hotel was built for their lodging, and the settlement to the north of the river quickly expanded, supplanting Mack's Pecatonic settlement.